llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 Command used during the compilation step for the FIFO buffer memory allocation with some margin.

+Without this jitter added margin , the buffer size is the largest frame size value between producer and consumer of the arc.

 ```
     arc_jitter_ctrl  1.5  ; factor to apply to the minimum size between the producer and the consumer, default = 1.0 (no jitter)
 ```

 ### arc_parameters

-Arcs are used to node parameters when the inlined way (with the node declaration) is limited to 256kBytes.
+Arcs are used to node parameters when the inline way (with the node declaration) is limited to 256kBytes.
 The node manifest declares the number of arcs used for large amount of parameters (NN model, video file, etc ..).

 ```
     arc_parameters  0       ; (parameter arcs) buffer preloading, or arc descriptor set with script